Across-the-Curve Credit Spread Indices (AXI)®

 Invesco & SOFR Academy

 The USD Across-the-Curve Credit Spread Indices (AXI)® and the USD Financial Conditions Credit Spread Indices (FXI)® were officially launched July 12th, 2022 and are published by recognized benchmark administrator Invesco Indexing LLC which is owned by American investment management firm Invesco Ltd (NYSE: IVZ).
+These spreads are developed and administered to align with IOSCO’s Principles for Financial Benchmarks.
 To submit questions or request licensing information please email [email protected].

 Watch the ISDA Benchmark Strategies Forum held in New York >